 I have dedicated myself to the treatment of anxiety and OCD-related disorders.
 I obtained my PsyD at Pacific University, where I focused my training in the Child and Adolescent Track due to a passion for early intervention for anxiety.
 Anxious (pun intended) to develop mastery in anxiety treatment, I completed a postdoctoral fellowship at Texas Children’s Hospital’s Obsessive Compulsive and Anxiety Disorders Program, where I became proficient in treating a variety of anxiety and OCD-related disorders.
-I have over four years of experience treating children, adolescents, and adults anxiety and OCD-related disorders as a licensed clinical psychologist.
+I have over five years of experience treating children, adolescents, and adults anxiety and OCD-related disorders as a licensed clinical psychologist.
+I also provide psychological testing to evaluate possible attention-deficit/hyperactivity disorder (ADHD) and specific learning disorder in individuals aged 11 and older.
+Throughout my graduate and internship training, I enjoyed providing such assessments for youth and adults; it was fulfilling to help others better understand themselves by recognizing their strengths and areas of growth, and I am pleased to continue such work.

-I operate from a biopsychosocial model of development, where I take family, biological, social, and cultural factors into consideration with working clients.
+I operate from a biopsychosocial model of development, where I take family, biological, social, and cultural factors into consideration with working clients in treatment and testing contexts.
 My treatment approach is strongly informed by cognitive-behavioral therapy (CBT) and exposure and response prevention (ERP).
 I also incorporate treatment principles and interventions from other evidence-based treatments, including dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and metacognitive therapy (MCT).

 Values that resonate with my professional work include compassion, collaboration, courage, and empowerment.
-It is unquestionably brave to seek therapy for anxiety and OCD-related disorders, as it involves facing your fears and willingness to be uncomfortable, the beginning of the end of anxiety.
-It’s important to me that we work together to establish trust so that treatment can feel safe and ultimately be effective.
+Taking the first step towards treatment or psychological testing is unquestionably brave.
+It’s important to me that we work together to establish trust so that treatment or testing can feel safe and ultimately be effective and helpful.

 EDUCATION